learnk8s/learnk8s.io/src/best-practices/kubernetes-best-practices.md

 ## Chapter 12.
 Managing Multiple Clusters

+_How to manange multiple clusters, making application in different clusters interact with each other, deploying applications to multiple clusters at once, Kubernetes Federation..._

 ## Chapter 13.
 Integrating External Services and Kubernetes

+- _Application in Kubernetes consuming a service from outside the cluster_
+- _Application outside the cluster consuming a service in Kubernetes_
+- _Application in Kubernetes consuming a service in another Kubernetes cluster_

 ## Chapter 14.
 Running Machine Learning in Kubernetes

+_Apparently, Kubernetes is "perfect environment toenable the machine learning workflow and lifecycle"._

 ## Chapter 15.
 Building Higher-Level Application Patterns on Top of Kubernetes

+_Develop higher-level abstractions in order to provide more developer-friendly primitives on topof Kubernetes._

 ## Chapter 16.
 Managing State and Stateful Applications